-If you live in an area such as Minneapolis, MN– one of the coldest but also hottest places in the United States, you may be in the market for a new thermostat.
-The highest temperature ever reached in Minneapolis was 108°F and the the lowest temperature was -60°F. Our body is the most comfortable with 70°F – 82°F. The greater difference your house temperature is compared with the outside temperature, the more your energy cost increases.
-Forgetting to turn off your AC or wanting it to be a certain temperature when you return home can be achieved with a relatively new product on the market– Wi-Fi thermostats.
-This device has all functions of a typical thermostat but you can control it from anywhere and anytime as long as a Wi-Fi internet connection is available.
-Keep reading our wi-fi thermostat reviews to figure out the best smart thermostat for you!
+If you live in an area such as Minneapolis, MN– one of the coldest but also hottest places in the United States– you may be in the market for a new thermostat.
+The highest temperature ever reached in Minneapolis was 108°F, and the lowest temperature was -60°F. Our body is the most comfortable with 70°F – 82°F. The greater the difference your house‘s temperature is compared with the outside temperature, the more your energy cost increases.
+Forgetting to turn off your AC, or wanting it to be a certain temperature when you return home, can be achieved with a relatively new product on the market– Wi-Fi thermostats.
+This device has all functions of a typical thermostat but you can control it from anywhere (and anytime) as long as a Wi-Fi internet connection is available.
+Keep reading our Wi-Fi thermostat reviews to figure out the best smart thermostat for you!

 There are many different options for Wi-Fi thermostats on the market today.
 Typing keywords like “best Wi-Fi thermostat” or “Wi-Fi thermostat reviews” into Google to find out which thermostat brand is best for you is not necessarily the best solution to this dilemma.
 The following Wi-Fi thermostat reviews should make your decision easier.

-Choosing the type of thermostat using our Wi-Fi Thermostat Reviews
+Choosing Your Type of Thermostat Using Our Wi-Fi Thermostat Reviews

-There are two basic types of thermostats– these are manual and programmable.
-Manual thermostats are economical, have simple control, offer limited energy savings and comfort.
+There are two basic types of thermostats– manual and programmable.
+Manual thermostats are economical, have simple controls and offer limited energy savings and comfort.
 Programmable thermostats automatically adjust the temperatures throughout the day which saves a good percentage of energy costs.
 They have a digital interface and the latest models are mercury free.
 Read more about how to choose the best wifi thermostat here.
-Check out our 2015 Comparison Chart here
+Check out our 2017 Comparison Chart here

 |Nest Learning Thermostat||Ecobee3||Honeywell Wi-Fi Smart||Emerson Sensi|